 But let’s start from the beginning.

-Hotel de Glace is a hotel made of ice and snow and located in Quebec City, Canada.
+Visiting Hotel de Glace is, hands down, one of the best things to do in Canada in winter.
+The hotel made of ice and snow is located in Quebec City.
 The hotel is seasonal and open from January 4th to March 28th this year.
 The first such hotel in Quebec was inspired by Swedish traditions and built in 2001.

 Each year the architect chooses a theme for hotel design.
 This year the inspiration behind the project was rivers.
 Pierre l’Heureux, the architect, explains,